Hiker Drinking from Stainless Steel Water Bottle on Forest Trail

 Too wide for many standard car cupholders.

-The Verdict: The Hydro Flask 32oz with the Flex Straw Cap is the most recognizable insulated hiking bottle on the market for a reason.
+The Hydro Flask 32oz with the Flex Straw Cap is the most recognizable insulated hiking bottle on the market for a reason.
 On hot days, the ability to flip the straw open with one hand and drink ice-cold water without breaking stride is not a minor comfort; it is a game-changer.

 2. The Dependable Classic: Nalgene Sustain 32oz Wide Mouth